Underwater Noise and Marine Mammals #clearfacts #underwaternoise #marinemammals

 Cumulative impacts must also be taken into account.
 On its own, underwater noise may pose a threat – but what happens when it is combined with other stressors like food shortages or pollution?
 How do you separate noise from other human pressures on the marine environment?

 We still have a lot to learn about the effects of vessel noise on marine mammals, but there are strong indications that it is a significant stressor that could be affecting their chance of survival.
 And so, we need to take precautions now. – Honourable Marc Garneau, Minister of Transport, May 3, 2017

-There are ways for vessel owners and operators to reduce ship noise:
+Ways for vessel owners and operators to reduce ship noise:

 Operate below the cavitation speed and avoid rapid acceleration

 Maintain clean hulls and propellers to reduce cavitation